vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...1]aspect-ratio/_Docs.md

 ---
-description: This element is used to create a container with a fixed aspect ratio around a media provider.
+description: This component is used to create a container with a fixed aspect ratio around a media provider.
 ---

 ## Usage